What would it mean to you and your enterprise, if you could start getting useful business insights from your data in literally five days or less?

-As exciting as this seems, it’s actually just what a good business intelligence should be able to do for you.
+As exciting as this seems, it’s actually just what a good business intelligence platform should be able to do for you.
 While BI projects can be short term or long term, straightforward or sophisticated, they should all bring actionable results as soon as possible.
 Business moves fast nowadays, and there isn’t enough time for months of preparation, data modeling, IT platform planning, management decisions, and implementation.

 STEP 1 – Map Out Your BI Project with Small, Practical Milestones (Half-a-Day)